Lipschitz decompositions of domains with bilaterally flat boundaries: Preliminaries

-We will also need families of partitions of $\partial\Omega\subseteq \R^{d+1}$ which function as dyadic cubes do for $\R^{d+1}$.
+The boundary measure bounds for our Lipschitz decompositions come from Carleson packing conditions for well-chosen \textit{coronizations} of a \textit{Christ-David lattice for $\partial\Omega$}.
+A Christ-David lattice is best thought of as a family of intrinsic dyadic cubes for a doubling metric space.
 These were originally devised by Christ in \cite{Chr90}, but the formulation given here is due to Hytonen and Martikainen from \cite{HM12}.